BeansIsFat/go2rtc-config-orig/index.md

 ## Configure go2rtc

 Create the following two files.
 I have this configured for a Raspberry Pi Camera and a USB camera.
-You'll probably want to delete the `picam_h264` line.
+You'll probably want to delete the `picam_h264` line unless you're using a Raspberry Pi Camera.
 Replace the path after `video=` with the path to your camera, which you should have from configuring Crowsnest.

 File: `/home/pi/printer_data/config/go2rtc.yaml`